Original founding circle of 30 artists from 21 nationalities.

 ACT: New Nordic Voices was founded by Michael Omoke between 26 June 2014 and 29 March 2015 in collaboration with 30 artists from 21 nationalities, who formed the organisation’s original founding circle.

-ACT is a Denmark´s transnational theatre company and cultural platform dedicated to theatre, artistic exchange, and public cultural dialogue across the Nordics, Africa, and beyond.
+ACT: New Nordic Voices is Denmark’s transnational theatre company, developing productions, artistic exchange, and public cultural dialogue across the Nordics, Africa, and beyond.
 Established to reflect and aesthetically engage cultural diversification through serious artistic work and international collaboration, ACT continues to create productions, partnerships, and encounters that connect multiple cultural traditions and new voices across borders.

 ACT welcomes dialogue with artists, institutions, presenters, embassies, universities, museums, cultural platforms, and supporters interested in productions, collaborations, and public cultural programming.